vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/JDAT.md

 - Finalize interleaved offset logic for `192k = 2x96k`
 - Build reconstructor for receiving end (merging/interpolating the staggered channels)
-- Expand JSONADAT to optionally include parity or predictive hints
+- Expand JDAT to optionally include parity or predictive hints
 - Optimize PNTBTR for waveform fluidity (lookahead blending, zero-crossing heuristics)

 Let me know if you want to dive deeper into the **reconstruction logic**, or if you're ready for the **JELLIE sender/receiver loop** scaffolds.